Tip of the day: If you don't want to receive private messages, set user mode +D. You can also force it on all users.

 Jump to navigation Jump to search

 If you have multiple servers you usually want to spread the user load among them.
-Also, if you have maintenance scheduled for a particular server, you will want to steer users away from that server.
+Also, if you have maintenance scheduled for a particular server, you may want to steer users away from that server.
 This article explains the typical way to do that in the IRC world.

 Using DNS round robin